All Episodes

 So it just means that we're going to put our energies in the same direction, just down a different avenue, and we're going to be a continual stone in the shoe of your containment attempts.

-I can only continue pressing on in the face of adversity because I know that a few other people are doing this.
+And I can only continue pressing on in the face of adversity because I know that a few other people are doing this.

-And because if I didn't, it would be like that first world war poster where the guy's got his kids around his feet and on his knee.
+And because if I didn't, it would be like that first world war poster where the guy's got his kids around his feet and on his knee and they say, Daddy, what did you do during the war?

-Like, if I look my future kids in the eye and just say, Yeah, I basically did nothing and handed the country over to becoming a caliphate, then I've just got no excuse, have I?
+Like if I look my future kids in the eye and just say, yeah, I basically did nothing and handed the country over to becoming a caliphate, then I've just got no excuse, have I?

 tate brown